 For persons who are deaf or hard of hearing, the principles of addiction are the same as they are for hearing people, yet these individuals are currently unable to fully access the resources available to hearing individuals.
 DHH individuals are at a severe disadvantage in receiving and realizing long-term benefits from treatment for substance use, since treatment efforts are typically not focused on culturally specific information.
 During treatment, the majority of the therapeutic benefit comes from being involved with the counselor on a 1:1 basis, with peers in group and the interactions that occur during non-structured periods of the day.
 Without the availability of communication during program hours, a deaf person does not benefit from substance use treatment in the same way and to the same extent as their hearing peers.
-Ideally, individuals who successfully complete an alcohol/drug treatment program.
+Ideally, individuals who successfully complete an alcohol/drug treatment program should be able to return to the environment that they lived in prior to entering a treatment program.
 However, that environment must include a sober living option, family/friend support, professionals trained to work with clients on aftercare issues and accessible support group meetings.
 This kind of environment is unavailable for the majority of deaf and hard of hearing individuals.
 Currently, there are only a handful drug and alcohol recovery programs for DHH people in the United States and less who have a full continuum of treatment and recovery options such as residential treatment and sober living homes.